Kikalina is from Malta and enjoys sharing facts and tidbits about Maltese culture and traditions.

 - a blender

-- Place the dried broad beans in a large container and cover with water.
+- Place the tic beans in a large container and cover with water.
 Let them soak for a day making sure to change the water several times.

 - After 90 minutes, the beans should be soft.
 Drain the water and put the beans in the blender.